istellartech/GELATO/README.md

 GELATO is an open source tool for launch trajectory optimization, written in Python.

-GELATO solves a trajectory optimization problem by using Legendre-Gauss-Radau pseudospectral method, which is stable and robust for highly complex nonlinear problems.
+GELATO solves trajectory optimization problems using the Legendre-Gauss-Radau pseudospectral method, which is stable and robust for highly complex nonlinear problems.

 ### Features